COINtoolbox/CosmoPhotoz/Python/README.rst

 Homepage: `GitHub Repository <https://github.com/COINtoolbox/CosmoPhotoz/tree/master/Python>`_

 `CosmoPhotoz` is a package that determines photometric redshifts from galaxies utilising their magnitudes.
 The method utilises Generalized Linear Models which reproduce the physical aspects of the output distribution.
-The rest of the methodology and testing of the technique is described in the associated Astronomy and Computing publication that can be accessed at [link].
+The rest of the methodology and testing of the technique is described in the associated Astronomy and Computing publication (link TBC).

 Features